koles289/MTS-Radiomics-dataset/README.md

   <li>2 - hard core of tumour</li>
   <li>3 - Whole tumour with edem</li>
 </ul>
-The features comes from applying various filters to native images of brain - LoG filter, wavelet transform with various maternal waves and 3D LBP.
+The features comes from applying various filters to native images of brain - LoG filter, wavelet transform with various maternal waves and 3D LBP.</b>.
 The various calculated fetures are in zip compressed files:
 <ul>
   <li>Shape.zip - shape features calculated from native images and all three ROI</li>